mdgriffith/atom-inline-messenger/README.md

 With it, a package can show messages next to the relevant, highlighted code,  and optionally make a code suggestion for the selected text.

-An example of an inline message message
+An example of an inline message
 ![](https://f.cloud.github.com/assets/671378/2241819/f8418cb8-9ce5-11e3-87e5-109e965986d0.png)

 An example of a message with a code suggestion